rl_positivity_sim

 Inverse problem

-First, I intend to talk about a little background of the inverse problem and deconvolution.
+At the beginning, I intend to talk about a little background of the inverse problem and deconvolution.

 For me, the deconvolution is actually a classical machine learning method, rather than an optical method, that estimate the hidden parameter (real signal) from the measured parameter (camera image).